computorg/computo-quarto-extension/README.md

   computo-html: default
 ```

-You can view a preview of the rendered template at <https://quarto-journals.github.io/article-format-template/>.
+You can view a preview of the rendered template at <https://quarto-journals.github.io/computo-quarto-extension/>.

-Documentation and sample of a [Quarto-based](https://quarto.org) submission for the Computo journal.

-Shows how to automatically setup and build the HTML outputs, ready to submit to our peer-review platform.